Secondary chromosome: Size and copy number

 In a bacterial genome, the main chromosome will always be the largest replicon, followed by the chromid and then the plasmid.
 One exception to this trend is known in Deinococcus deserti VCD115, where both plasmids are larger than the chromid.

 Chromids vary considerably in size between organisms.
-In the bacterial genus Vibrio, the main chromosome varies between 3.0–3.3 Mb whereas the chromid varies between 0.8–2.4 Mb in size.
+In the bacterial genus Vibrio, the main chromosome varies between 3.0 and 3.3 Mb whereas the chromid varies between 0.8 and 2.4 Mb in size.
 A replicon in a strain of Buchnera, which encodes some core genes, is only 7.8kb.
 While the presence of core genes may lead to the classification of this replicon as a chromid, this replicon may also be excluded on certain definitions.
 Some approaches only categorize certain replicons as chromids if they meet a threshold size of 350kb.
 It has also been observed that chromids tend to have a low copy number in the cell, as with chromosomes and megaplasmids.
 On average, chromids are twice as large as megaplasmids (and so the emergence of a chromid from a megaplasmid is associated with a sizable gene accumulation in the aftermath of the conversion).
 One of the largest chromids is the one in Burkholderia pseudomallei, which exceeds 3.1 million nucleotides in size, i.e. 3.1 megabases or 3.1 Mb.